Easels in a classroom

 ArtCenter Extension20

 • Year-round open enrollment programs for students of all ages.
-Courses offered at both campuses and online.
-ArtCenter Extension consists of four programs: ArtCenter Extension (ACX), ACX Teens (ACT), and ACX Kids (ACK).
-ACX Teachers (ACD) is currently on hiatus.
+Courses offered at both campuses.
+ArtCenter Extension consists of three programs: ArtCenter Extension (ACX), ArtCenter Teens (ACT), and ArtCenter Kids (ACK).

 • Many of the same faculty members teach in the College’s degree programs